Movie and Television Review and Classification Board: Not for Public Exhibition ("X")

-Use of movie ratings in television

-Celestial Movies Pinoy uses an advisory for these movie ratings before showing of the film in lieu of television ratings.

 Television

 The MTRCB has implemented a television content rating system since November 1, 1995.
 Historically, there were only two television ratings used (see the table below).
 These ratings consisted of a plain text digital on-screen graphic (or pictogram) appearing on the corner of the screen during a program's run time.

 Summary

 On October 6, 2011, in order to encourage parents to supervise and be responsible with their children in watching television, the rating system was reformatted, with one additional rating added.

 The ratings notice are always played before the start or midway of the show.
 The rating voice-overs are usually in Filipino, but predominantly English-language stations have the ratings notice spoken in English (within abroad, GMA Pinoy TV, GMA Life TV, GMA News TV International, Kapatid Channel, AksyonTV International, The Filipino Channel, Cinema One and ANC; only spoken in English).
 Ratings notices were previously broadcast in a 4:3 aspect ratio, but has since been broadcast in a 16:9 widescreen format.

 The green 'G', blue 'PG' and red 'SPG' graphic/DOG below are usually seen on the lower right or upper left corner of the screen during the entire show.
 All programs shown by the television channels are reviewed and classified by the said board.
 The board may suspend, reject or cancel programs, but cannot revoke broadcast licenses.